 To make the corpus convenient for researchers to access, we also pioneer the distribution of the corpus both as an XML file as well as a database dump in MySQL.
-Potential SMS researchers or contributors can also browse and download the corpus directly on the corpus website, and access dataset statistics, all without the need to handle the raw corpus files or compute the statistics themselves.
+Potential SMS researchers or contributors can also browse and download the corpus on the directly on the corpus website, and access dataset statistics, all without the need to handle the raw corpus files or compute the statistics themselves.
+Website access also shows the effect of the anonymization processes discussed earlier, so that potential contributors can feel more secure knowing how their messages will likely appear.

 Our statistics help prospective users grasp a general understanding about the demographic and representativeness of our corpora.
-The corpus and statistics are updated on a monthly basis, since our collection is still in progress.
+The corpus as well as statistics will be updated on a monthly basis, since our collection is still in progress.
 Moreover, the SMS can be directly browsed on our website, which provides a convenient way to learn about our corpus without the need to process raw files and helps potential contributors to understand our anonymization strategy by viewing other's messages.